oneshot1080/XXX_Qrscanner/README.md

 3, Find and click on "Environment variables"
 4, In "System variables", double click on "Path", choose "New" and paste and copied path.
 5, Click "OK", "OK" and "OK"

+# About how to add members to the database
+1, Create an excel file named "members.xlsx" containing info of registerd members with format "FULL NAME - EMAIL - PHONE NUMBER".
+DO NOT add any excessive info, or else the program would crash (See sample file)
+2, Open a terminal, type "py executioner.py"